bonitobird/bonitobird.github.io/_projects/project_baby_names.md

 ---
 layout: page
-title: US baby name popularity over time
+title: US Baby Name App
 description: Flask Application (python, pandas, matplotlib)
 img: assets/img/plot_baby_names_dave.png
 importance: 1
-category: fun
+category: data
-related_publications: true
+related_publications: false
 ---

+<a href = "https://bonitobird.pythonanywhere.com/"> Baby Names App </a>

 During March/April of 2020, I suddenly had lots of freetime on the weekends to create my first web application.
 Using jupyter notebooks, pandas, and matplotlib, I had already been exploring US baby naming popularity trends over time, but I didn't have a way for friends and family to easily explore the data on their own.
 So, I spent those first few weekends of Covid lockdown learning Flask, built this app and deployed it at pythonanywhere.com